bcosca/fatfree/readme.md

         )
     )

-To retrieve the value of a framework variable named var:-
+To retrieve the value of a framework variable named `var`:-

     $f3->get('var')